programmeur77/todo-app/README.md

-Simple TODO app with almost no CSS and no backend - just a JSON file to POST and GET data.
-This project was made just to train my JS.
+Simple TODO app with almost no CSS and no backend.
+Data are only stored in localStorage and modified from there.
+This project is to train my JS skills.